ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - hashPrevMessage REQUIRED.
 The hash of the last message, in this case the Transfer Proposal Receipt message.

-- clientSignature REQUIRED.
-The digital signature of the client.

 For example, the client makes the following HTTP request using TLS:

 ```json